Chapter

 We

-have seen animals obeying their instincts from childhood, such as when
+have seen animals obeying their instincts, such as when

 fall comes and geese fly south for the winter.
 These animals are obeying

-certain genetic switches that are linked to seasonal changes in sunlight
+certain genetic influences that are linked to seasonal changes in sunlight

 as we observe it in nature should be viewed as developing shapes and

-flexible (plastic) in their ability to adapt, because they can draw from
+flexible (plastic) in its ability to adapt, because it can draw from

-changes in their surroundings, or they can draw from their own genetic
+changes in its surroundings, or it can draw from its own genetic

-past, or they can press forward in completely novel directions.
+past, or it can press forward in completely novel directions.

 There